ArduPilot/ardupilot_gazebo/README.md

 This is ArduPilot official plugin for Gazebo Simulator plugin It replaces the old Gazebo plugin to bring support of the next gen Gazebo simulator.
 It also brings support for more features :
-- more flexible data exchange between SITL and Ignition with JSON data sharing.
+- more flexible data exchange between SITL and Gazebo with JSON data sharing.
 - more sensors supported.
 - true Simulation lockstepping.
-It is now possible to use GDB to stop the Ignition time for debugging.
+It is now possible to use GDB to stop the Gazebo time for debugging.
 - Better 3D rendering

-The project is composed of an Gazebo plugin to connect to ArduPilot SITL (Software In The Loop) and some example models and worlds.
+The project is composed of a Gazebo plugin to connect to ArduPilot SITL (Software In The Loop) and some example models and worlds.

 ## Disclaimer :
 The plugin is currently working, but we are working into bringing support for more feature and refine the API.